 At the same time, it is also evident that it is not (yet) possible to use models without experimental animals for all research.
 Some research questions therefore continue to need animal experiments.
 In addition, ZonMw also strives to make the results from tests with experimental animals more accessible and usable.

-ZonMw is administering MKMD on behalf of the Ministry of Agriculture, Nature and Food Quality, working in collaboration with a number of other parties, including the Dutch Society for Replacement of Animal Testing, the Life Science and Health Top Sector, civic partners such as medical research charities and their umbrella organisation SGF.
+ZonMw realises the MKMD programme on behalf of the Ministry of Agriculture, Nature and Food Quality and does this in cooperation with various parties, including the Dutch Society for Replacement of Animal Testing, Top Sector Life Sciences and Health (LSH), societal partners such as health foundations, and the umbrella organisation Association of Collaborating Health Foundations (SGF).